Defining Go Modules

 We want to eliminate vendor directories.
 They were introduced for reproducibility and availability, but we now have better mechanisms.
 Reproducibility is handled by proper versioning, and availability is handled by caching proxies.

-This post presents the parts of the vgo
+This post presents the parts of the vgo design that address

 these issues.